ihr-it-projekt/DayZModsInfo/RealEstate/Configs/houseExtension.md

             "type": "#Alarm_system", // The Label in the House menu, you can change, but then you lose translations on other languages
             "description": "#Alarm_system_desc_2", // The description of the extension.
 You can change, but then you lose translations on other languages
-            "price": 2, // The price of the extension "isHouseAlarm": 1, // Never touch this value.
+            "price": 2, // The price of the extension "currencyType": "default", // The currency the item is sold in see CurrencyConfig.json "isHouseAlarm": 1, // Never touch this value.
 It is necessary internally "isHouseInventory": 0, // Never touch this value.
 It is necessary internally "isSpawnPoint": 0, // Never touch this value.
 It is necessary internally